 Rick was kind enough to supply the original images, which included a later shot and several intermediate shots.
 The timestamp on the image was used to verify the position on the radar track.
-At 5:19:04, flight UPS902 was exactly where Rick photographed it (Another proof that the contrail is horizontal is that it is always evenly lit as the sun goes below the horizon, a vertical contrail would dave a dark base and bright top at some point)
+At 5:19:04, flight UPS902 was exactly where Rick photographed it (Another proof that the contrail is horizontal is that it is always evenly lit as the sun goes below the horizon, a vertical contrail would have a dark base and bright top)

 Using the ten images, we can provide a rough animation of the flight of the jet.